WW Recipe of the Day: Easy Banana Pudding

 I used the 3 ripe bananas sitting on the counter as an excuse to make this easy light banana pudding recently.
 Have you noticed, that when it comes to the desire for sweet treats, we can rationalize most anything?

 I could have just tossed those bananas in the freezer to use in smoothies.
 But that wouldn't have been nearly as fun or delicious as this easy light banana pudding.

 This light banana pudding is not all the way to low fat but it is lighter than most.
 I'm one of those people only willing to lighten desserts so far.

-I checked out the recipe for light banana pudding from Cooking Light on My Recipes, but it required a cooked-from-scratch pudding and turning on the often to bake an egg white meringue topping.
+I checked out the recipe for light banana pudding from Cooking Light on My Recipes, but it required a cooked-from-scratch pudding and turning on the oven to bake an egg white meringue topping.

 Both Rod and I loved this easy light banana pudding.
 I never mentioned it was light.
 And I don't think he ever suspected.

-Easy Light Banana Pudding
+Easy Light Banana Pudding Recipe

-- 2 cups fat free milk I used unsweetened coconut milk beverage instead
+- 2 cups fat-free milk (I used unsweetened coconut milk beverage instead)

-- 1 cup vanilla non fat greek yogurt
+- 1 cup vanilla non-fat Greek yogurt

 - 1 cup whipped topping

-- 3 ripe bananas sliced
+- 3 ripe bananas, sliced

 - 45 vanilla wafers